 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

-A: A loaded up PC, a pair of Audio Technica M50X's, a UAD Apollo interface, a Sennheiser MKH-416, and a Rycote Blimp.
+A: A loaded up PC, a pair of Sennheiser HD 650's, a UAD Apollo interface, a small Eurorack setup and a Sennheiser MKH-416.

 Q: What questions do you ask prospective clients?